antonkril/antonkril.github.io/_posts/2014-6-4-method-chaining.md

 $filteredItems = $collection->addDateFilter(today())->getItems();
 ```

-Example above demonstrates problems with mutable state: second call to `addDateFilter` will not have effect.
-Client could not know the state of `$collection` at the moment of call to `addDateFilter`.
-To avoid such situations, all objects must be initialized at creation.
+The example above demonstrates one of the problems with the mutable state highlighted by method chaining API.
+The second call to `addDateFilter` will not have an effect because the client could not know the state of `$collection` at the moment of the call to `addDateFilter`.
+Objects must be initialized atomically at creation to avoid situations like this.